-Costs include items such as filing fees, deposition transcripts, copies of documents, process service, etc. There are any number of out of pocket costs that may be incurred for your case.
+Costs include items such as filing fees, deposition transcripts, copies of documents, process service, etc. There is any number of out-of-pocket costs that may be incurred for your case.
 Those costs will be itemized in your monthly invoice.
 In an hourly fee retainer agreement, if your case ends and the initial retainer has not been entirely used, your money will be on deposit in the firm’s client trust account.
 Whatever is left gets returned to you.
 The flipside to this is if the firm has completely billed through your initial retainer, then you must replenish the funds in the client trust account to keep the firm working on the case.
 You may have to deposit more money multiple times during your case depending on the amount of your retainer and the amount of work performed.

-The other type of agreement available for trust litigation cases are contingency fee agreements.
-Under a contingency fee agreement, you will pay your attorney anything, unless and until, your attorney has gotten you something of value in return.
+The other type of agreement available for trust litigation cases is contingency fee agreements.
+Under a contingency fee agreement, you will not pay your attorney anything, unless and until your attorney has gotten you something of value in return.
 “Something of value” is a very broad term, because in trust litigation there is a broad spectrum of things that may be obtained, whether it be money, real estate, or tangible items.
 Whatever it is that comes in that has financial value then becomes the basis for whatever the payment will be under the contingency fee.

-Most firms will offer some form of tiered contingency fee agreement.
+Most firms will offer some form of a tiered contingency fee agreement.
 That means it will be a beginning percentage if the case is settled without having to go to court, a higher percentage if the case is settled sometime before trial, and then a higher if you settle shortly before trial or go to trial.

 Our Contingency Fee Arrangement

 In our firm, we structure the agreement as follows.
-For the vast majority of our cases, it is twenty five percent (25%) of whatever value is recovered if we can resolve the case without having to file a petition in the probate court.
-It is one third (33 1/3%) of what is recovered if the case settles at least 90 days before the first set trial date.
+For the vast majority of our cases, it is twenty-five percent (25%) of whatever value is recovered if we can resolve the case without having to file a petition in probate court.
+It is one-third (33 1/3%) of what is recovered if the case settles at least 90 days before the first set trial date.
 If your case is resolved after that time (either because there is a settlement close to trial or because there’s been a trial and there’s a judgment in your favor), then it is forty percent (40%) of what’s recovered.
 In addition, the firm is reimbursed for the direct out-of-pocket costs associated with your case.
-Common costs include filing fees, deposition transcripts, certified copies of official documents, copies documents obtained by subpoena, and process service.
+Common costs include filing fees, deposition transcripts, certified copies of official documents, copies of documents obtained by subpoena, and process service.
 If an expert witness was retained, then they are going to be expert witness fees.
 The point is you will pay exactly what they cost; there is no markup, so under the contingency fee agreement you will not pay anything unless you get something of value in return.

 Evaluating Whether a Contingency Fee Is Right for You

 A contingency fee is a form of risk shifting.
 You are, in essence, coming to a law firm saying “I have a good case and I want you to represent me and I’ll give you some portion of it in return for you getting me my inheritance”.
 The firm must evaluate the relative strength of your case because of the risk they are taking.
 Most cases take somewhere between one and three years to conclude either by some sort of negotiated settlement or a trial.
 The firm knows they are going to put in their time, and they are going to have to spend money out of their own pocket to pursue the case.
 If they are unsuccessful, then there is no recovery under a contingency fee.
 You do not pay the firm anything.
-That is the risk shifting.
+That is risk-shifting.
 It is the firm that pays for the whole thing without getting anything in return if there is no recovery.

 The other extreme is the possibility that things go more smoothly than anybody would have anticipated at the beginning.
 It may be that the case settles earlier than anyone would think.
 If that happens, then you think “well gee the firm has gotten a windfall.”
 This can happen because nobody knows at the beginning of a case exactly how long the case will take.
 You do not know what kind of opposition you are going to get, how strong it will be, and you do not know the “unknowns” of your case.